Pelican-Elegant/elegant/content/Announcements/community-driven-project.md

 As a start, the above-listed project members are not set in stone and discussion just started on [guidelines for adding new members and admins to the organization][new_members].

 We clarified the outbound and inbound licensing situation.
 Elegant is released (= outbound license) under the [MIT][] license and its documentation under the [CC-BY-4.0][] license.
-All code contributions are made directly under the “Inbound=Outbound licensing model”, as the license everyone contributes their code under (i.e. inbound license) is exactly the same as the license that the code is then being released under to the general public.
+All code contributions are made directly under the "Inbound=Outbound licensing model", as the license everyone contributes their code under (i.e. inbound license) is exactly the same as the license that the code is then being released under to the general public.

 The [contribution guidelines][contributing] have been updated as well and should be easier to follow now.